daksha-b/urban-nest/README.md

 ![image](https://github.com/user-attachments/assets/c98fc98e-9231-43eb-bc06-c41d228c1736)

-Used:
+**Used:**

-Python
+- Python
-Numpy and Pandas for Data Cleaning
+- Numpy and Pandas for Data Cleaning
-Matplotlib for Data Visualization
+- Matplotlib for Data Visualization
-Sklearn for Model Building
+- Sklearn for Model Building
-Jupyter Notebook, Visual Studio Code and PyCharm as IDE Python Flask for HTTP Server
+- Jupyter Notebook, Visual Studio Code, and PyCharm as IDE
+- Python Flask for HTTP Server
-HTML/CSS/JavaScript for UI
+- HTML/CSS/JavaScript for UI
-NGINX for deploying
+- NGINX for deploying
-AWS EC2 Instance for Hosting the WebApp
+- AWS EC2 Instance for Hosting the WebApp